Solomon Caesar Malan: The Malan Library in Oxford and its dissolution

-What can be added here is some brief descriptive statements that reveal something of the extraordinary nature of the Malan Library and other items that Solomon Caesar Malan donated to the Bodleian Libraries.
-Most of those items donated were books or codices, and they came from a wide variety of publishers.
-Probably as much as one fifth of the whole collection were Christian works, including samples of Bibles or Bible sections in as many languages as Malan was able to discover and obtain, translations of various major Christian classics, and several large sets of the writings of church fathers.Some works were already considered antiquarian texts in Malan's own day, so that there are at least 17 items already identified that were published before the year 1700.
-Though many of the publishers who produced works were from the European continent, there were also items produced from as many as 17 different places in India (including what is now Pakistan and Bangledesh), four in Burma (now Myanmar), two in Ceylon (now Sri Lanka), and a number of others from Algiers, Beirut, China, Japan, Jerusalem and Siam (now Thailand).
-In addition, there were some rare manuscripts that were also part of Malan's donations, including among them items in at least eleven languages as well as polyglot writings that display the breadth of Malan's interests.
-Of course, there are also two major manuscripts that Malan created himself.
-The largest and most important for current scholarship and future research is the manuscript version of the Original Notes on the Book of Proverbs.The second is an exquisite volume of devotional texts written as 31 daily readings, calligraphed in red and black ink designs, and illustrating those texts in more than 80 languages.
-That is a text Malan referred to as the Sacra Privata, because it was a testimony to his Christian devotion and delight in languages that he created for himself when he had reached the age of 40.
+Most of the items Malan donated to the Bodleian Libraries were books or codices that came from a wide variety of publishers.
+As much as one-fifth of the whole collection were Christian works, including samples of Bibles or Bible sections in many languages, translations of various major Christian classics, and several large sets of the writings of church fathers.
+Some works were already considered antiquarian texts in Malan's own lifetime, and there are at least 17 items already identified that were published before the year 1700.
+Though many of the publishers who produced works were from the European continent, there were also items produced from as many as 17 different places in India (including what is now Pakistan and Bangladesh), four in Burma (now Myanmar), two in Ceylon (now Sri Lanka), and a number of others from Algiers, Beirut, China, Japan, Jerusalem and Siam (now Thailand).
+Malan's donations included rare manuscripts and items in at least eleven languages as well as polyglot writings that display the breadth of Malan's interests.
+There are also two major manuscripts that Malan created himself.
+The largest is the manuscript version of the Original Notes on the Book of Proverbs.
+The second largest is a volume of devotional texts written as 31 daily readings, calligraphed in red and black ink designs.
+Those texts are illustrated in more than 80 languages.
+Malan referred to it as the Sacra Privata, because it was a testimony to his Christian devotion and delight in languages that he created for himself when he had reached the age of 40.